 A CNN is a neural network with many hidden layers that use convolutions to generate features hierarchically.
 The first layer or input layer convolves the input image to another set of images, usually called feature maps, generating a different representation of the input.
 The second layer, or first hidden layer, convolves the first feature maps to another set of feature maps, which are representations of the first hidden layer, and so on until we reach the output layer.
 Finally, we obtain a hierarchical structure where each layer contains images that are representations of the previous ones.

-Let's see an example of how a CNN can recognize hand writing characters.
-MNIST dataset contains a training set of 60,000 examples, and a test set of 10,000 examples of hand writing characters.
+Let's see an example of how a CNN can recognize handwriting characters.
+MNIST dataset contains a training set of 60,000 examples and a test set of 10,000 examples of handwriting characters.
 It is one of the most famous datasets of character recognition and was very popular in the 2000s.

 In 1998, Prof. Yann LeCun, now the head of Facebook Research, published a CNN that achieved a 99% accuracy in the task of character recognition using MNIST dataset.
 He named the architecture LeNet.
-The LeNet architecture uses convolutions and pooling operations to increase the performance.
+LeNet architecture uses convolutions and pooling operations to increase performance.
 For many years, LeNet was the most accurate algorithm for character recognition and supposed a great advance in deep neural networks, long before the appearance of GPUs and CUDA.

 If you are into coding, I created a jupyter notebook with a tutorial on how to train CNN.
-It is written in python and uses opencv and mxnet libraries.
+It is written in python and uses OpenCV and MXNet libraries.
 It explains how to create simple convolutions and how to train the LeNet architecture on MNIST dataset.

 If you want to go deeper in knowing how CNN work, check out this video of my colleague Brandon Rohrer from Microsoft.